GreyWolf-dev/PyQuiz/README.md

             }
         </style>
         <h1>
-            PyQuiz v1.0, CNYB
+            PyQuiz v1.0, old CNYB association
         </h1><img src="assets/icon.png"/>
         <p>
-            This application was written by <a href="https://github.com/CaptainFuture-CN">Younès B. and Curtis Newton</a>.
+            This application was written by Ixodev.
 Open main.pyw, and click anywhere on the window to get a random question.
             If you want to add a new question, and you know the answer is "True", please type the question in the file yes.txt.
             If you want to add a new question, and you know the answer is "False", please type the question in the file no.txt.
             A new question MUST begin with a new line.